-- Set a goal
+- Set goals

 To get a head start, try using a budget planner template, so all you have to do is fill in the blanks.
 Once you know what’s left over after you take care of your monthly expenses, set a weekly spending target—one you hopefully won’t exceed, but that allows you a reasonable level of comfort.

-Pro Tip: Even though you’re tracking monthly expenses, we suggest setting a weekly target.
+Power tip: Even though you’re tracking monthly expenses, we suggest setting a weekly target.
 It requires you to check your finances more often, which makes you more aware of your spending habits and can help you save money.

 - Reward your success

 Textbooks are one of the heftiest college expenses any student will face.
 Before you drop a bunch of cash at your college bookstore, head to the library first.
 Try to figure out your required texts as early as possible and check them out before other students beat you to it.

 - Use student discounts

 There are also savings apps that can help you discreetly and strategically save more money.
 Some of these apps will round up your debit card purchases to the nearest dollar and save the difference for you.
 Let’s say you buy a coffee for $1.25.
 The app will round that purchase up to $2.00 and deposit $0.75 into an account without you having to do a thing.
 Over time, you’ll have the extra money in savings, and you’ll be feeling great about that bank account balance!